vahidzee/ocdaf/README.md

 python trainer.py fit --config experiments/configs/birkhoff-gumbel-sinkhorn.yaml --seed_everything=555
 ```

-We have provided a sample configuration file with extensive documentation [here]((./experiments/configs/example.yaml)) to familiarize you with the components of our configurations.
+We have provided a sample configuration file with extensive documentation [here]((./experiments/examples/example-discovery.yaml)) to familiarize you with the components of our configurations.
 Furthermore, the `trainer.py` file is a standard [LightningCLI](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.cli.LightningCLI.html) runnable file that runs the causal discovery on a specific configuration defined.
-You can define and run your configuration files in the `experiments/configs` directory.

 ### Conducting Sweeps